mickymuis/muis/README.md

 # muis
-'muis' is responsive Wordpress theme especially suitable for portfolio websites
+'muis' is a responsive Wordpress theme especially suitable for portfolio websites